tensorpack/tensorpack/examples/Atari2600/README.md

 ```
 Training speed is about 7.3 iteration/s on 1 Tesla M40
 (faster than this at the beginning, but will slow down due to exploration annealing).
-It takes days to learn well (see figure above).

 To visualize the agent:
 ```